 facing up.
 The next spoke’s position is trickiest to locate and

 it's very important to get it right.

-hole in the rim.
-To find it, stand the wheel with the valve hole at 12
+valve hole in the rim.
+To find it, stand the wheel with the valve hole

-spoke into the rim hole next to the valve and thread a nipple on the spoke
+end of a spoke into the rim hole next to the valve and thread a nipple

 Let the spoke hang by the nipple in the rim.
 It will point to the correct

 hub hole if you align the hanging spoke parallel to the one on the other

 side of the valve (the first spoke you installed).